- Please see below for directions on Break Even Analysis. Please revisit the Pricing Your Work post.

 Do your best.
 This might seem like complicated math, but it is not.
 The hardest part is organizing the information.
 I strongly recommend using Excel or Numbers to make these lists.
 If you don’t know how to use these pieces of software- learn!
 These are vital tools- and once you catch on to a few tricks, your life will be so much easier.
 Never in my life did I think I would say these words- but I love Excel.
 Here’s a great excel tutorial on YouTube – there are thousands of these.

-If your application does not require a budget, please conduct a break even analysis to discover what you should be charging at minimum for your work.
+Please conduct a break even analysis to discover what you should be charging at minimum for your work.
 Now at this stage, it is likely your work is varied.
 Some of you make things which can be reproduced (photos and prints), multiples of different sizes (photos and pottery).
 This is a general exercise.
 You will find your average cost- and the average price you should charge per piece.
 From there, you can divide that number accordingly.

 Therefore, instead of trying to figuring this out per piece, start by looking at a section of time- in this case- per year.
 The number you will arrive at will give you a sense of how much you spend.
 As it is early January, it is likely you will either be gathering information to do taxes, or your parents will be.
 If you do not keep receipts at this point, take a look at your bank account statements for the past year and figure out about how much you spend on art per year.
 This does not have to be exact at this point as it is just an exercise.
 Really read the pricing your work post and see how much you can include in your costs.